am-eskandari/comp2216-user-guide-project/docs/index.md

 ## Introduction

-Hi everyone! 👋 In this user guide, we will explore some of the most powerful and widely-used features of [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel), focusing on three essential tasks like, _formatting tables, using formulas, and creating charts_.
+Hi everyone! 👋 In this user guide, we will explore some of the most powerful and widely-used features of [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel), focusing on three essential tasks such as, _formatting tables, using formulas, and creating charts_.

 Our goal is to help you leverage Excel's capabilities to streamline your work and improve productivity by providing step-by-step instructions for each task.